-We’ve all heard the phrase “photos never lie” but those of us that create them know that isn’t true, but you’d never know it looking at that final image.
+We’ve all heard the phrase “photos never lie,” but those of us that create them know that isn’t true.
+Though, you’d never know it by looking at that final image.

 I recently challenged myself to create some studio materials and props on a budget.
-My aim was to create a hand-painted canvas backdrop, two V-flats and two double-sided and heavily textured backdrop boards or “walls”.
+I aimed to create a hand-painted canvas backdrop, two V-flats and two double-sided and heavily textured backdrop boards or “walls.”
 All are very useful to have around and can be used in countless ways again and again.

 To buy any of these things at retail would be quite expensive.
-A hand-painted backdrop alone you would be hard pressed to find for under $500.
-I was able to find materials and tools to create all three of these studio props for $400 and put it all together in a weekend.
+You would be hard pressed to find a hand-painted backdrop alone for under $500.
+I was able to source materials and tools to create all three of these studio props for $400 and put it all together in a weekend.

 The backdrop is possibly the most versatile of the three items created in this project.
-It’s obviously the easiest to transport and take on-location should you choose and you could also elect to change the color of it if you wish.
-If you did this alone you could complete it entirely in one whole day, allow it to dry for another day and it’s ready to go!
-It doesn’t really require much maintenance and only get’s better with time, age and wear.
-Better still, you could do a 9’ x 12’ backdrop alone for as little as $50 - $60, depending on the paint, tools, and direction you chose!
+It’s the easiest to transport and take on-location, and you could also elect to change the color of it if you wish.
+If you only made the backdrop you could complete it entirely in one whole day, allow it to dry for another day, and it’s ready to go!
+It doesn’t require much maintenance, and only get’s better with time, age, and wear.
+Better still, you could do a 9’ x 12’ backdrop for as little as $50 - $60, depending on the paint, tools, and direction you chose!

-I wanted to create a heavily textured backdrop myself and I’m going to walk you through everything I did so that you know how to make one of your very own too!
+I wanted to create a heavily textured backdrop myself, and I’m going to walk you through everything I did so that you know how to make one of your very own!

 (I share my studio with my buddy, Steve, pictured below.
 Join me in thanking Steve for playing model!)

-Unless you have an easy way to move these around they will most likely stay put where they are because of their size.
-(4’ x 8’) However, if this is something you wanted to travel with you could elect to do 4 4’ x 4’ boards and even do 8 different textures.
+Unless you have an easy way to move these around, they will most likely stay put where they are because of their size (4’ x 8’).
+However, if this is something you wanted to travel with, you could elect to do four 4’ x 4’ boards and even do eight different textures.

-I chose to leave the boards in their original size and they stay at my studio to be used as walls for portraits and sets.
-Each side has its own unique texture, created with plaster and paint.
+I chose to leave the boards in their original size, and they stay at my studio for use as walls for portraits and sets.
+Each side has a unique texture, created with plaster and paint.

-If you were to make the exact same ones I did you could do so for about $70 in materials.
-You could also elect to cover the boards in wallpaper or other textures if you’d like.
+If you were to make the same ones I did, you could do so for about $70 in materials.
+You could also choose to cover the boards in wallpaper or other textures if you’d like.

-The V-Flats are possibly the least versatile tool of the 3 made but they help do one thing very very well; Shape light.
-They’re two 4’ x 8’ boards taped together with one side all white and the other all black.
+The V-Flats are possibly the least versatile tool of the three made, but they help do one thing very very well — shaping light.
+They are two 4’ x 8’ boards taped together with one side all white and the other all black.
 Whether you’re using them with strobe or natural lighting, reflecting or blocking light, they’re one of the best tools that you can have around.
-They are the most straight-forward of the three projects but taping them together can become quite tricky.
+They are the most straight-forward of the three projects, but taping them together can become quite tricky.